 Let’s now see how the “Rules” tab works.

-Exalate has 2 kinds of sync rules: incoming and outgoing written in the Groovy Scripting language.
+Exalate has two kinds of sync rules: incoming and outgoing, written in the Groovy Scripting language.
 They are simple to understand and follow.
 These rules exist on both sides of the connection.

 The outgoing rules decide what information is sent from a particular platform to the other side.